Covid19: Navigating through the ongoing Supply Chain disruption

 These changes will put more focus on the current IT infrastructure and systems to the limit, making investments in building resilient systems an investment priority, where businesses can easily operate during a significant crisis or disruption, with slight impact on critical business and operational processes.
 And that means mitigating their impact, or preventing outages from them.
 Steps to build more resilience into systems include, for instance, cloud optimization, investing in automation, data analytics to unearth shortcomings and cybersecurity.

 Organizations that develop target-oriented action plans now to tackle these challenges – and execute them when indicators show the time is right – will be revived, revitalized and ready to compete in a post-COVID-19 world.

-The Covid-19 crisis has permanently challenged our supply chains, and we are instituting proactive measures to guarantee business continuity while ensuring stakeholder safety.
+The Covid-19 crisis has brought out the gaps in our supply chains, and we are instituting proactive measures to guarantee business continuity while ensuring stakeholder safety, altogether investing in technology to reduce the gap and have seamless processes.
 The post-COVID world will see digital technologies playing a critical enabling-role in delivering improvements throughout the breadth of businesses, including more resilient supply chains.

 Learn about Manufacturing & Supply chain use cases to increase production analyis and operational efficiency